kovidgoyal/calibre/manual/edit.rst

 mechanism when editing individual files.
 Checkpoints are particularly useful for when changes are spread over multiple files in the book or when you wish to be able to revert a large group of related changes as a whole.

+You can see a list of available checkpoints via :guilabel:`View->Checkpoints`.
+You can compare the current state of the book to a specified checkpoint using the :ref:`diff` tool -- by selecting the checkpoint of interest and clicking the :guilabel:`Compare` button.
+The :guilabel:`Revert to` button restores the book to the selected checkpoint, undoing all changes since that checkpoint was created.

 The Live Preview panel
 ------------------------